 Ed began by showing me the overview board that shows the layout of the facility (see Image 2 attached).
 We went over the safety procedures and the emergency muster information.
-Ed also asked me a few health screening questions as it pertains to the current COVID-19 pandemic.

 I then inquired whether there had been any changes at the facility since issuance of the most recent permit.
-Ed explained that no changes had occurred.
+Ed confirmed that the only change that has occurred is that the VRU is now equipped with a CEMS.